 “There's only four.”

 Two months after proposing to my wife and just three months before my 36th birthday, those were the first words spoken to me by my oncologist.

 A check-up with my family doctor only days before spawned a whirlwind of appointments, scans, and tests.
 I sat, listening in awe, trying to wrap my head around the reality of balancing fear and uncertainty with wanting to fight, but not really knowing how.
 I learned that I was now a stage IV, metastatic colorectal cancer patient.
-A cancer that usually afflicts those 65 and older wasn’t just inside my body, it was growing and making its way through my body, spreading from my colon to a tumor in my liver and possibly a lesion on my lungs.
+A cancer that usually afflicts those 65 and older wasn’t just inside my body, it was growing and making its way through my body, spreading from my colon to a tumor in my liver and another one in my lungs.

 But imagine if I didn’t have access to health insurance through my job.
-Until that week, just 16 months ago, I could have made the case that I almost didn’t “need” to spend money on health insurance.
-Technically, with only yearly check-ups and mostly needing only over-the-counter medicines, I could have afforded to pay for my healthcare needs myself.
+Until that week, just 20 months ago, I could have made the case that I almost didn’t “need” to spend money on health insurance.
+Technically, with only yearly check-ups and mostly needing only over-the-counter medicines, I could have afforded to pay for my health care needs myself.

 However, if I hadn’t already had insurance the day I had that conversation with my oncologist, I would probably never be approved for insurance in the individual market, or I would have had to pay outrageous premiums just for access to the same services that would save my life, because I didn’t just have cancer, I now have a preexisting condition.